 |This weekly bulletin insert complements the curriculum published by the Department of Christian Education of the Orthodox Church in America.
 This and many other Christian Education resources are available at http://dce.oca.org.|

-Hebrews 4: 14-15 says that Jesus Christ is the Son of God "who passed through the heavens"—meaning that He is the eternal Son of the Father, who has His dwelling with the Father in the heavens.
+Hebrews 4: 14-15 is one of the clearest statements the New Testament gives us about Jesus Christ and who He really is.
+It tells us that Jesus Christ is the Son of God "who passed through the heavens"—meaning that He is the eternal Son of the Father, who has His dwelling with the Father in the heavens.

 Then Hebrews goes on to say that Jesus is not one who is "unable to sympathize with our weaknesses."
 Why is this so?
 Because He "in every respect has been tempted as we are, yet without sin."

 Christ couldn't have been "tempted as we are" unless He was fully human, which means that He was sometimes hungry, uncomfortable, cold, sad, exhausted, angry and upset, just as we are.
 Always maintaining His divinity, He still became one of us, a true human person.

 Another reading shows how Jesus expressed His humanity to people around Him so that they could know it was authentic.
 In John 10: 9-16 Jesus compares Himself to the shepherd who is not an uncaring hired hand, but a real protector who will lay down his life for his sheep.
 He won't be frightened off by a wolf, leaving the sheep to be snatched and scattered by the predator.